Westerkwartier's most beautiful villages

 Niehove

-Elsevier magazine once labelled Niehove the ‘Most beautiful village in the Netherlands’.
-When walking the narrow church paths of this charming village, nothing indicates that this was once the capital of the former island of Humsterland.
-However, standing between the red-brick houses provides a wonderful image of how things were centuries ago.
-The Romanesque-Gothic church from the 13th century is located in the centre of the village and on top of an artificial dwelling hill.
-The visitor centre in the church provides information about the village and Middag-Humsterland.
-Niehove resembles a spider’s web when seen from the sky: narrow church paths run from the church to the lower ring road.
-Be sure to walk around the church to see this for yourself.
+Magazine Elsevier once labelled Niehove as 'Most beautiful village in the Netherlands'.
+Walking along Niehove's narrow church paths, you wouldn't know that this small village used to be the capital of the former island of Humsterland.
+As you stand here among the red-brick houses, so it was here centuries ago.
+The Romano-Gothic church from the 13th century stands in the centre of the village, on top of the mound.
+The church's visitor centre offers information about the village and the Middag-Humsterland region.
+Seen from above, Niehove is like a spider's web.
+From the church, narrow church paths lead to the lower ring road.
+Be sure to walk around the church to experience this with your own feet.

 Visvliet